LukeScales1/wikipedia-search/README.md

 ## Running tests

-To run the automated tests, navigate to the `src` directory and simply execute `pytest`
+To run the automated tests locally, navigate to the `backend` directory and simply execute `pytest`